knxd/knxd/doc/inifile.rst

     Optional; default false.

-    If you want to monitor a specific device while using it normally, use the "monitor" filter.
+    If you want to monitor a specific device while using it normally, use the "monitor" filter instead.

-    If you want to log all packets passing through knxd, use the "vbusmonitor" commands.
+    If you want to log all packets passing through knxd, use the "vbusmonitor" commands instead.

+    There is no way to switch a device from bus monitoring to normal mode.

 Servers
 =======